View J. Bourdon's Obituary on BurlingtonFreePress.com and share memories

 J. Andre Bourdon Sr.

-Middlebury - J. Andre Bourdon Sr. (Andy), 86, of Middlebury VT and Melbourne FL, died peacefully on May 10, 2019, surrounded by family.
-Born October 4, 1932 in Cornwall VT, he was the son of Ernest and Juliette Bourdon.
+Middlebury VT and Melbourne FL - J. Andre Bourdon Sr. (Andy), 86, of Middlebury VT and Melbourne FL, died peacefully on May 10, 2019, surrounded by family.
+Born October 4, 1932, in Cornwall VT, he was the son of Ernest and Juliette Bourdon.

-Andy is survived by his wife of 67 years, Betsy Bourdon, daughters Karen Gorin, Cheryl Pickreign, Susan Bourdon-Laframboise and son Kevin Bourdon.
-Also 9 grandchildren and 2 sisters.
+Andy is survived by his wife of 67 years, Betsy Bourdon, daughters Karen Gorin, Cheryl Pickreign, Susan Bourdon-Laframboise, and son Kevin Bourdon.
+Also 9 grandchildren and 4 sisters.

 Online condolences at www.Sandersonfuneralservice.com